Continuing Traditions of Worship

 Christian Seventh-Day Adventist

 Campus Advent Ministries (CAM) is an organization that meets every Monday and Friday evening in the Student Union.
-Check with the Student Union for exact room as it tends to change.
+Check with the Student Union for the exact room as it tends to change.
 For more information email firstname.lastname@example.org.

 The University Carillon United Methodist Church is located in Oviedo right across from the UCF stadium off E. McCulloch Rd. at 1395 Campus View Court.